Ordered Attention for Coherent Visual Storytelling: Abstract

 \section{Abstract}

 We address the problem of visual storytelling, \ie, generating a story for a given sequence of images.
-While each sentence of the story should describe a corresponding image, a coherent story also needs to be consistent and relate to both future and past images.
-To achieve this we develop ordered image attention (OIA).
-OIA models interactions between the sentence-corresponding image and important regions in other images of the sequence.
-To highlight the important objects, a message-passing-like algorithm collects representations of those objects in an order-aware manner.
-To generate the story's sentences, we then highlight important image attention vectors with an Image-Sentence Attention (ISA).
-Further, to alleviate common linguistic mistakes like repetitiveness, we introduce an adaptive prior.
+While each story sentence should describe a corresponding image, a coherent story also needs to be consistent and relate to both future and past images.
+Current approaches encode images independently, disregarding relations between images.
+Our approach learns to encode images with different interactions based on the story position (\ie, past image or future image).
+To this end, we develop a novel message-passing-like algorithm for ordered image attention (OIA) that collects interactions across all the images in the sequence.
+Finally, to generate the story's sentences, a second attention mechanism picks the important image attention vectors with an Image-Sentence Attention (ISA).
 The obtained results improve the METEOR score on the VIST dataset by 1\%.
-In addition, an extensive human study verifies coherency improvements and shows that OIA and ISA generated stories are more focused, shareable, and image-grounded.
+Furthermore, a thorough human study confirms improvements and demonstrates that order-based interactions significantly improve coherency (64.20\% \vs 28.70\%).
+Source code available at \url{https://github.com/tomateb/OIAVist.git}